Insane (cancelled video game)

 Insane (stylized as inSANE) was a survival horror video game, formerly in development by Volition to be published by THQ, in collaboration with film director Guillermo del Toro.
 It was being developed for Microsoft Windows, PlayStation 3 and Xbox 360, and was to be released in 2013.
 It was intended as the first installment of a planned trilogy of Insane video games.

 Development

-Insane was first announced by del Toro and Volition at the 2010 Spike Video Game Awards on 11 December 2010 in the form of a thirty-second teaser trailer.
+Insane was first announced by Guillermo del Toro and Volition at the 2010 Spike Video Game Awards on 11 December 2010 in the form of a thirty-second teaser trailer.
 Del Toro said of the game, "With this new series of video games, I want to take players to a place they have never seen before, where every single action makes them question their own senses of morality and reality.
 THQ and Volition are equally excited to make this vision of a completely new game universe into a reality."

 THQ announced the cancellation of Insane on 6 August 2012, with the intellectual property rights transferring to del Toro.
 Reasons for the cancellation was never officially disclosed, however THQ would file for bankruptcy just five months later.